github/hackathons/Resources.md

 Need some resources for your hackathon?
 Want some more tips and tricks?
 Check out all our resources below.
 This is by no means an exhaustive list.
 We hope you find it useful.
 Don't forget you can contribute to this repo via a pull request.

-Whether you’re running an in-person hackathon, online, or even hybrid, here’s some useful tools and resources to help ensure your hackathon is a success.
-Remember, there are a number of places to promote your hackathon so promote it in as many places as possible!
+Whether you’re running an in-person hackathon, online, or even hybrid, here are some useful tools and resources to help ensure your hackathon is a success.
+Remember, there are a number of places to promote your hackathon, so promote it in as many places as possible!
 Check out the [Readme file](https://github.com/github/hackathons/blob/main/README.md) in this repo for some great websites where you can promote your hackathon.

 Don't forget to read our own [Tips and Tricks document](https://github.com/github/hackathons/blob/main/TipsandTricks.md) for lots of information on running your hackathon.

 # Resources

 You'll find an alphabetical list of resources below.
-If you'd like to add your own resource to this document you can.
+If you'd like to add your own resource to this document, you can.
 Simply [open a pull request](https://github.com/github/hackathons/pulls).
 Make sure you follow the contribution guidelines detailed below.

 ## [Accredible](https://www.accredible.com/)